vaclav2016/LZW-in-pure-C/README.md

-# LZW compression implementation in pure C
+# LZW (de)compression implementation in pure C

-This is implementation LZW in pure C. Thanks to Steve Blackstock !
+This is implementation LZW algorithm in pure C. Thanks to Steve Blackstock !

 NOTE: Currently is not work